camunda/camunda-docs-manual/content/user-guide/process-applications/maven-archetypes.md

 4. Restart IntelliJ IDEA
 5. On the "Welcome to IntelliJ IDEA" screen, click on "Configure" and select "Preferences" in the dropdown
 6. In the preferences window, navigate to: "Build, Execution, Deployment > Build Tools > Maven Archetype Catalogs"
-7. Click the plus sign (+) on the right side of the settings dialog to add the archetype catalog `https://app.camunda.com/nexus/content/repositories/camunda-bpm/archetype-catalog.xml` to the list and click OK
-8. To create a Maven project from an archetype, click on the "Welcome to IntelliJ IDEA" screen on "Create New Project"
+7. To create a Maven project from an archetype, click on the "Welcome to IntelliJ IDEA" screen on "Create New Project"
-9. In the new project dialog, click on the left side on "Maven", check "Create from archetype" and select any `org.camunda.bpm.archetype` entry
+8. In the new project dialog, click on the left side on "Maven", check "Create from archetype" and select any `org.camunda.bpm.archetype` entry

 # Usage on Command Line